NCAR/dart-developers-guide/src/github.md

 <https://github.com/orgs/NCAR/teams/dart>

-If you are working with people outside the DART team, for example with summer interns or external collaborators, you may want to create a Github team to manage repository access.
+If you are working with people outside the DART team, for example with summer interns or external collaborators, you may want to create a GitHub team to manage repository access.
 For example the team [dart-siparcs](https://github.com/orgs/NCAR/teams/dart-siparcs) was used for a 2021 SiParCS project.

-There are four main ways developers and users interact with each other on Github:
+There are four main ways developers and users interact with each other on GitHub:

 - [Issues](./issues.md)
 - [Bug reports](./bug-reports.md)